Hidden in Plain View

 Hidden in Plain View is an American emo and post-hardcore band from northern New Jersey.
 They formed in 2000 and originally disbanded in 2007.
-During this seven-year run, the group released records with four record labels (most notably the independent label Drive-Thru Records), including two full-length albums and three EPs.
+During this seven-year period, the band released records across four different labels (notably the independent label Drive-Thru Records)—including two full-length albums and three EPs.
 Hidden in Plain View played numerous venues, including The Capitol in Shamokin, Pennsylvania, and concert tours such as the Warped Tour and the Drive-Thru Records Invasion Tours in the United States, Europe and Japan.
 In 2015 they reunited and released an EP entitled Animal via Rise Records.
 In 2022, the band released their latest EP Tantrums.